-The PSP under review follows the principles of student-centered learning and teaching to achieve the learning goal underlined by the Study Program.Compulsory and elective courses are chosen by the postgraduates' students according to their interests.
-The teaching methods consist in professors' lectures, assignments, guest lecturers from the market and from foreign institutions.
-There is a provision for visits in institutions and moot courts, meanwhile the preparationand presentation of assignments may familiarize LL.M students -among others- with bibliography searching and oral presentation.
-The student assessment is conducted by the teaching staff, is usually written and in some cases oral, mitigating circumstances are taken into consideration.
+Student-centered learning and teaching play an important role in stimulating students' motivation, self-reflection and engagement in the learning process.
+The PSP under review follows the principles of student-centered learning and teaching to achieve the learning goal underlined by the Study Program.
+Compulsory and elective courses are chosen by the postgraduates' students according to their interests.
+The teaching methods consist in professors' lectures, assignments, guest lecturers from foreign institutions.
+There is a provision for visits in institutions and moot courts, meanwhile the preparation and presentation of assignments may familiarize LL.M students -among others-with bibliography searching and oral presentation.
+The student assessment is conducted by the teaching staff, is written or oral, mitigating circumstances are taken into consideration.
 A formal procedure for student appeals is in place.

 The relationship between students and teaching staff is quite close.
-All interviewed students confirmed that the teaching staff was readily available and accessible.
+All the interviewed students confirm that the teaching staff was readily available and accessible.
 The students were not aware of reported instances/appeals.
 There is a University Ombudsperson, but the interviewed students claimed that any complaint is received and faced by the teaching staff directly.
-Classes take place inrelatively small groups as the total student number is 25 students.
+Classes take place in relatively small groups as the total student number is 25 students.
 Interviewed students report that the quality of instruction is very high, and the teaching staff stimulates their interests.
-Assessments mostly take the form of written, and sometimes, oral exams.
+Assessments take the form of written, and sometimes, oral exams.
 Student satisfaction surveys are regularly conducted.
-The student response rate is, however, statistically too low to be useful, probably because the majority pf them are professionals and find the process not useful fortheir goals.
+The student response rate is, however, statistically too low to be useful, probably because the majority of them are professionals and find the process not useful for their goals.
 Teaching staff foster student-centered learning.
 They often go beyond the call of duty and are commendable.
 The combined use of research, assignments, research papers, oral presentation, and guest lecturers' presentation promote absolutely the principles of student-centered learning and teaching.

-Overall, the student-centered learning, teaching and assessment is totally achieved by the PSP according to the principle 3.
-The teaching methods and the accessibility of the teaching staff stimulate the students' interest for more extensive research.
+Overall, the student-centered learning, teaching and assessment is totally achieved by the PSP according to the principle 3, the teaching methods and the accessibility of the teaching staff stimulate the students' interest for more extensive research.